ansible/ansible/docs/docsite/rst/user_guide/playbooks_tests.rst

     loose, strict, semver, semantic, pep440

+``loose``
+  This type corresponds to the Python ``distutils.version.LooseVersion`` class.
+All version formats are valid for this type.
+The rules for comparison are simple and predictable, but may not always give expected results

+``strict``
+  This type corresponds to the Python ``distutils.version.StrictVersion`` class.
+A version number consists of two or three dot-separated numeric components, with an optional "pre-release" tag on the end.
+The pre-release tag consists of a single letter 'a' or 'b' followed by a number.
+If the numeric components of two version numbers are equal, then one with a pre-release tag will always be deemed earlier (lesser) than one without.

+``semver``/``semantic``
+  This type implements the `Semantic Version <https://semver.org>`_ scheme for version comparison

+``pep440``
+  This type implements the Python `PEP-440 <https://peps.python.org/pep-0440/>`_ versioning rules for version comparison.
+Added in version 2.14.

 Using ``version_type`` to compare a semantic version would be achieved like the following

 .. code-block:: yaml+jinja